Vauxhall Grandland X SUV - Reliability & safety

 Vauxhall Grandland X reliability

-Sharing a platform with the Peugeot 3008 means the Grandland X has been engineered with the collective wisdom of two major carmakers, but while Peugeot came 8th out of 30 carmakers in our 2020 Driver Power poll, Vauxhall could only manage 29th place - only Dacia was rated worse by owners.
-The Grandland X came 69th out of 75 cars in our owner satisfaction survey.
-A total of 21.7% of owners reported an issue in the first year, with electrical faults being the most common failure.
+Sharing a platform with the Peugeot 3008 means the Grandland X has been engineered with the collective wisdom of two major carmakers, but while Peugeot came 11th out of 29 carmakers in our 2021 Driver Power poll, Vauxhall could only manage 24th place.
+The Grandland X itself performed well, coming seventh out of 75 cars in our owner satisfaction survey.

 There are fewer reservations where the Grandland X’s safety credentials are concerned.
 Euro NCAP gave it the full five stars, with 84% adult occupant and 87% child occupant scores.
 As cars tend to post lower scores for the safety afforded to children than for adults, this is a noteworthy result.